-Search engines ideally want 400 words per page.
+Search engines ideally want at least 400 words per page.
 So draw the search engines to one effectively built page, instead of trying to get the search engines and the user to six ineffectively built pages.
 Extra pages also make it difficult to build your site into a responsive website.

 10. Don’t Overly Self-Promote

 Use the 80/20 rule.
 Use 80 percent of your content to educate people and 20 percent of your content to promote your company or organization.
-Just like any good sales rep, you should be educating your potential consumers and not constantly talk about how great they are.
+Just like any good sales rep, you should be educating your potential consumers and not constantly talking about how great you are.
 We all know the overly self-promoting sales person whose call we never take.
 Web visitors will treat your website the same way.
 They will leave and never come back if you don’t follow the 80/20 rule.

 Overwhelmed by these 10 website design tips?
 You’re in luck.
 Frozen Fire specializes in building search engine optimized, responsive, easy to navigate and beautiful websites.
 Contact us today to get started building or rebuilding your website.